Massachusetts State Police: Detective units

 The Commonwealth is divided into 11 State Police detective units that work out of various district attorneys' offices.
-Boston, Springfield, and Worcester are the only cities in the Commonwealth that have the authority to investigate homicides.
+Boston, Pittsfield, Springfield, and Worcester are the only cities in the Commonwealth that have the authority to investigate homicides.
 This responsibility is granted through the District Attorney's Office in each city's respective county.
 According to Massachusetts General Law, all homicides are under the control of the District Attorney in the county they occur.
 Only the District Attorney can delegate the responsibility of investigating homicides to another party.
 In Springfield and Worcester, it is the captain in charge of the Detective Bureau, and in Boston, it is the commander of the Homicide Unit.
 The various district attorneys' offices investigate all other homicides in any other cities or towns.
 The detective units also investigate many other major crimes and serious incidents.